 What is it?

-Mental health disorders or mental illnesses are conditions that affect one’s thinking, feeling, mood, and behavior, and how one functions each day.
+A mental health disorder or mental illness is a condition that affects one’s thinking, feeling, mood, behavior, and how one functions each day.
 They can either be occasional or long-lasting (chronic).
 There is no single cause for mental health disorders.
 Instead, they can be caused by a mixture of biological, psychological, and environmental factors.